mhadam/snowplow.wiki-fork/technical-documentation/1a-trackers/javascript-tracker/2-Specific-event-tracking-with-the-Javascript-tracker.md

 | `error`    | No            | JS `ErrorEvent`                     | ErrorEvent |

 Of these arguments, only `message` is required.
+Signature of this method defined to match `window.onerror` callback in modern browsers.

 ```javascript
 try {